Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 the provisional inclusion proof is deleted.
-Similarly, when a client advertises a provisional tree head to the server and the server responds with a provisional proof type, the server's response will contain proof that the new provisional inclusion proof supersedes (i.e., contains all the same certificates) the previous one.
+Similarly, when a client advertises a provisional tree head to the server and the server responds with a provisional proof type, the server's response will contain proof that the new provisional inclusion proof supersedes (i.e., contains all the same certificates as) the previous one.
 As such, state for the previous provisional inclusion proof is deleted and replaced with state for the new one.